input-output-hk/cardano-sl/docs/how-to/launch-testnet.md

 ### Initializer

- * `protocolMagic` -- this number is different from mainnet's magic to ensure that the address format of testnet is different to mainnet.
+ * `protocolMagic` -- this number is different from mainnet's magic to ensure that signatures from testnet are different to mainnet.
+ * `requiresNetworkMagic` -- `NMMustBeNothing` -- will ensure that the
+   format of addresses and hence transactions are different and incompatible to those of mainnet.
  * `totalBalance` -- 42,000,000,000 Ada -- is close to the maximum
    possible coin value (45B Ada).
  * `avvmDistr` -- this is the empty hashmap, unlike in mainnet which